Ragavendran-SEETHARAMAN/take-home-assignment-main/README.md

 4.**Main Class ->** Main Springboot java class (SpringBootMain.java) resides under Src/Main

-5.Able to fetch the User and account details by passing the token in the provided USerInfoMock and AccountInfoMock service.
+5.Able to fetch the User and account details by passing the token in the provided UserInfoMock and AccountInfoMock service.

 6.Implemented to handle **Sync/Async calls**